cpainterwakefield/practical_db_textbook/_sources/02-data-retrieval/data-retrieval.rst

 and get the same result for each query.
 In the examples in this book, the convention is that keywords will be capitalized.

 To some extent, the names of things (tables, columns, functions, etc.) act as if they are case-insensitive.
 However, the behavior here varies among databases.
-We'll explore more on this topic in the next chapter. << put in a link >>  A fairly common convention is to simply always put the names of things in lowercase all of the time.
+We'll explore more on this topic in the `Chapter 4`_.
+A fairly common convention is to simply always put the names of things in lowercase all of the time.
 The examples in this book will follow that convention, which will help distinguish keywords from things that exist in the database.

+.. _`Chapter 4`: ../04-joins/joins.html

 Note the conventions used in this textbook may be different from those used by your teacher, at your place of work, or in code found on the internet!